 This page is a smorgasbord of video essays that are currently available across various services.
 I have opted for a fairly loose definition of a “video essay” here, which also includes filmed lectures, talks and discussions.
-Only English language videos are included, though.
+Only English language videos are included, however.

 Akira Kurosawa – Composing Movement